HarudaySharma/cse-s4-notes/03 - Object Oriented Sofware Engineering/Notes/Extreme Programming (XP).md

 Was proposed by **Kent Beck** in 1999.

 The methodology got its name from the fact that
-- Recommends taking the best practices to extreme levels.
+- It Recommends taking the best practices to extreme levels.
 - If something is good, why not do it all the time.

 **GOOD PRACTICES**